 On 25 March 2020, the Federal Council adopted an emergency ordinance addressing the issue of liquidity assistance for Swiss SMEs (the "Ordinance").
-The measures outlined within the Ordinance aim at mitigating the economic consequences of the coronavirus epidemic and should give companies rapid and non-bureaucratic access to loans for the purpose of bridging liquidity bottlenecks caused by the effects of the coronavirus pandemic.
-The bridge loans will be made available by commercial banks and PostFinance AG and guaranteed by the Swiss Confederation.
+The measures outlined within the Ordinance aim at mitigat- ing the economic consequences of the coronavirus epidemic and should give companies rapid and non- bureaucratic access to loans for the purpose of bridging liquidity bottlenecks caused by the effects of the coronavirus pandemic.
+The bridge loans were made available by the commercial banks and PostFinance AG and guaranteed by the Swiss Confederation.
 The Ordinance entered into force on 26 March 2020.

 Bridge loans are intended to provide companies with sufficient liquidity so that they can cover their current fixed costs despite coronavirus-related sales losses.
 The Federal Council has also enacted measures in the area of short-time work and COVID-19 loss of earnings compensation to help cover wage costs.
 In order to implement the liquidity support measures set out in the Ordinance, the Finance Delegation of the Swiss Federal Assembly (FinDel) approved a funding commitment totalling CHF 20 billion on 23 March 2020.
 On 3 April 2020, the Federal Council decided to increase the available guarantee amount by CHF 20 billion to a total of CHF 40 billion.
-Upon request by the Federal Council, the FinDel on 7 April 2020 recognised CHF 10 billion of the additional amount as urgent.
-It is expected that the Federal Council will submit the remaining CHF 10 billion of the additional guarantee amount to parliament in the ordinary course of proceedings.
+Upon request by the Federal Council, the FinDel on 7 April 2020 recognised CHF 10 billion of the additional amount as urgent and in the extraordinary parliamentary session held on 4 - 6 May 2020, the additional guarantee was approved by parliament.